manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

 - **Operational Principle**: Comments can be added to any "item" (posts, messages).
 The Commenting concept is abstract and does not directly reference other concepts.
 - **State:**
     - comments: set Comment
-    - commentedOn: comments one-to-one Item
+    - commentedOn: comments → one Item
-    - replies: comments one-to-many set Comment
+    - replies: comments → many set Comment
 - **Actions:**
     - commentOnItem (itemId: String, comment: String)
         - comment not in comments
         - comments += comment
         - commentedOn[comment] := itemId
-    - replyToComment (commentId: String, reply: String)
-        - reply not in replies[commentId]
-        - replies[commentId] += reply
     - deleteComment (commentId: String)
         - commentId in comments
         - comments -= commentId

-### Concept 4: Screen-reading
+### Concept 4: Reading/ Optimization-ing
-- **Purpose:** Makes sure to use voice navigation and ensure that the apps content is not only screen reader accessible but also
+- **Purpose:** Ensures that all content in the app is fully optimized for screen readers, providing enhanced accessibility through clear labeling, logical structure, and streamlined navigation to enable visually impaired users to easily consume and interact with posts and other app elements.
 - **Operational Principle**: Rather than implementing a separate reading mechanism, the app is structured with clear labels, logical flow, and summarized content to make it easier for screen readers to navigate and present information efficiently.
 - **State:**
     - contentStructure: set Page
-    - ariaRegions: contentStructure one-to-many set ARIA_Regions
     - summarizedContent: posts → one String
     - accessibleLabels: set Element  → one String
 - Actions